alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 -   Check cluster status with `fab $environment -H $hostname mongo.status`
 -   Using `fab $environment -H $hostname mongo.safe_reboot`
-    - reboot the secondaries
+    - Reboot the secondaries
-    - reboot the primary waiting for the cluster to recover after each reboot.
+    - Reboot the primary.
 The `mongo.safe_reboot` Fabric task automates stepping down the primary and waiting for the cluster to recover before rebooting.

 ## Rebooting Redis machines